nodejs/node/SECURITY.md

 Here is the security disclosure policy for Node.js

 * The security report is received and is assigned a primary handler.
 This person will coordinate the fix and release process.
-The problem is confirmed and a list of all affected versions is determined.
+The problem is validated against all supported Node.js versions.
+Once confirmed, a list of all affected versions is determined.
 Code is audited to find any potential similar problems.
-Fixes are prepared for all releases which are still under maintenance.
+Fixes are prepared for all supported releases.
   These fixes are not committed to the public repository but rather held locally pending the announcement.

 * A suggested embargo date for this vulnerability is chosen and a CVE (Common Vulnerabilities and Exposures (CVE®)) is requested for the vulnerability.